Broadcasting in the United States: Developing networks

 The National Broadcasting Company began regular broadcasting in 1926, with telephone links between New York and other Eastern cities.
 NBC became the dominant radio network, splitting into Red and Blue networks.

 Despite the power shift, AT&T maintained the ability to share patents with Westinghouse, GE, and RCA.
 This led to the Justice Department filing an anti-trust suit against all four companies in May 1930.
 To avoid trial, AT&T withdrew from the patent alliance in 1931 and the remaining three companies developed their own divorcement plan which left RCA as the sole owner of NBC.

 A Federal Communications Commission decision in 1939 required NBC to divest itself of its Blue Network.
 That decision was sustained by the Supreme Court in a 1943 decision, National Broadcasting Co. v.
 United States, which established the framework that the "scarcity" of radio-frequency meant that broadcasting was subject to greater regulation than other media.
-This Blue Network network became the American Broadcasting Company (ABC).
+This Blue Network became the American Broadcasting Company (ABC).
 Around 1946, ABC, NBC, and CBS began regular television broadcasts.
 Another TV network, the DuMont Television Network, was founded earlier, but was disbanded in 1956.